 The Quick Answer

-In order to properly care for matte paint it should be washed regularly (every 2-3 weeks) and protected using a paint sealant or ceramic coating specifically designed for matte paint every 6-12 months.
+A matte car should be washed every 2-3 weeks and protected using a paint sealant or ceramic coating specifically designed for matte paint as required.
 The paint should also be decontaminated using a matte paint cleanser and iron fallout remover every 6-12 months.
+Matte cars cannot be clayed or polished.

 Caring for matte paint shouldn’t be any more difficult than caring for shiny paint, but there are a few rules to keep in mind.

 - Only use car shampoo that is designed for matte cars or does not contain any gloss-enhancing agents or waxes.
-Never use dish soap or bleach.
+Never use dish soap, bleach or any other household products.

 - Never use a sponge or brush to wash the car, instead use a microfiber wash mitt.